Enhancing your vibe

 By now, we have a general idea of what THC and CBD are.
 You probably understand the differences between Sativa and Indica strains.
 But, what about terpenes?

-By now, we all have a general idea of what THC and CBD are, and you probably understand the differences between Sativa and Indica strains, but what about terpenes?
 While they are often talked about, they’re even more misunderstood.
 Terpenes can enhance the scientific properties of the cannabis plant while providing a more customized cannabis experience.
 A knowledgeable cannabis connoisseur can leverage terpene profiles to maximize the plant’s benefits while mitigating the negative effects.

-Terpenes can be likened to essential oils or spices, they add inherent fragrance and wellness benefits to that which they are added to.
+Terpenes can be likened to essential oils or spices.
+They add inherent fragrance and wellness benefits to that which they are added to.
 They are distinct in taste and smell and can be highly volatile.
 Unlike spices or essential oils, terpenes are part of the cannabinoid compound, not something that was added.
 Terpenes are necessary for the plant to grow – cannabinoids at their core are terpenoids.

-Below are some of the most common terpenes and how they can be distinguished:
+Common terpenes and how they can be distinguished:

-Myrcene: Primary aromatic notes of clove, secondary notes of hops or musk.
+- Scent: Primary aromatic notes of clove, secondary notes of hops or musk.

 - Myrcene makes the blood-brain barrier more permeable to cannabis, or in other words, enhances your experience by allowing for greater saturation of the CB1 receptors.

-Pinene: Dominant scent of pine, secondary scent of wood.
+- Scent: Dominent of pine, secondary scent of wood.

 - Acts as an expectorant, bronchodilator and antiseptic.

-Limonene: Primary aromatic notes of citrus, secondary scent noted as fruity.
+- Scent: Primary aromatic notes of citrus, secondary scent noted as fruity.